thomasjdelaney/Regional_Correlations/README.md

 Note that the neuropixels data shared by Nick Steinmetz is the databased used here.
 But it is not contained within the repo, because it takes up too much space.

+We used  Dr. Mark Humphries 'Network Noise Rejection' community detection method for detecting communities.
+Read more about that here: https://github.com/mdhumphries/NetworkNoiseRejection

 ### correlation_matrix.py

 Calculate pairwise correlations between given choice of neurons.